-Jordan is a future step mother of four children who has seen the ups and downs of the relationship between a child and a new parental figure
+Jordan is the future stepmother of four children.
+She has experienced the ups and downs of building relationships with new step-children.

 What It's Like to Be Part of a Mixed Family